fabio-muramatsu/PPTSectionIndicator/README.md

 ## Download

 Visit the [Releases](https://github.com/fabio-muramatsu/PPTSectionIndicator/releases) page to find the most recent version.
+The installer is packed in ZIP format.
+Before extracting, it is important to trust the file, since Windows automatically recognizes it as downloaded from the internet and may prevent it from installing.
+To do that, right-click the ZIP file and, on the General tab, there's a Security field claiming that "The file came from another computer" and so on.
+Simply click on Unblock and you're done (more info [here](http://www.howtogeek.com/70012/what-causes-the-file-downloaded-from-the-internet-warning-and-how-can-i-easily-remove-it/)).
+Now, extract the contents and run the setup file.

-The installer is packed in ZIP format, so just extract it and run the setup file.
-If you have installed a previous version, you will have to remove it before installing.
+If you have installed a previous version, you will have to remove it before reinstalling.

 ## Troubleshooting

+#### When running the installer, I get the following message: "Customized functionality in this application will not work because the certificate used to sign the deployment manifest for SolutionName is not trusted.
+Contact your administrator for further assistance"

+This happens because Office has a rather strict policy when installing solutions coming from the web (more info [here](https://msdn.microsoft.com/en-us/library/bb772087.aspx)).
+Read the [Download](#download) section for instructions on how to trust the installer.

 #### The add-in misbehaves when more than one instance of PowerPoint is open